wpengine/block-pattern-explorer/readme.txt

 Please note that no block patterns are included with this plugin.
 Patterns must be provided by your theme or another plugin.
 You can also use the patterns provided by WordPress if enabled by your theme.

-Furthermore, this plugin should be used in conjunction with the [Gutenberg plugin](https://wordpress.org/plugins/gutenberg/) until WordPress 5.9 is officially released.
+Furthermore, this plugin should be used in conjunction with the [Gutenberg plugin](https://wordpress.org/plugins/gutenberg/) until WordPress 5.9 is officially released on January 25, 2022.

 === Mission ===